 Instagram accounts – both those with a culinary theme and others focusing on interior design – provide inspiration as well.

 DO YOU HAVE ANY SMART SOLUTIONS OR DIY PROJECTS YOU WANT TO TELL US ABOUT?

-The shoe shelf in the hall is actually a shelf from IKEA’s kitchen department which Peter sprayed with copper-colored paint to match the copper pipe clothes rail above it.
+The shoe shelf in the hall is actually a shelf from the IKEA kitchen department which Peter sprayed with copper-coloured paint to match the copper pipe clothes rail above it.

-The pantry door has been given a coat of blackboard paint, and Peter and Erica write the family’s favorite recipes on it.
+The pantry door has been given a coat of blackboard paint, and Peter and Erica write the family’s favourite recipes on it.
 It’s both practical and a nice personal design detail!

-The pantry is, in fact, a tip in itself.
-It was created out of the space under the stairs.
+The pantry itself is a brilliant creation, using the awkward space under stairs.
 The walls have rows of console shelves to neatly store cans, jars, spices and other dry foods.
 It’s easy to get an overview and to access from the kitchen which is right next to it.